In this article, we’ll cover the considerations for deploying FSLogix Containers to provide a one-stop location for getting up and running quickly.

 I’ve written previously on deploying Office 365 Containers and securing Profile Container and Office 365 Containers.
-This is an updated version of those articles in a single location with some additional information to make your deployment successful.
+This article is an updated version of those articles in a single location with some additional information to make your deployment successful.

 The beauty of FSLogix Profile Containers and Office 365 Containers is the simplicity in approach that FSLogix has taken to solving the challenges of the end-user and administrator experiences.I like to refer to FSLogix’s approach as no-architecture or architecture-less.
 What I mean by this is that there are no components, other than the FSLogix agent, to implement in your environment.
-This enables the FSLogix solutions to be flexible and deployed into practically any environment, whether on-premises or in a public cloud.The FSLogix Containers architecture consists of:
+In this approach, FSLogix solutions are flexible and deployed practically anywhere, whether on-premises or in a public cloud.The FSLogix Containers architecture consists of:

-That’s it – no additional management layers, no back-end, no database, no web tier.
+That’s it!
+No additional management layers, no back-end, no database, no web tier.
 Deployed using the services you already own.

 Preparing for Deployment

 To prepare for deploying Profile Containers or Office 365 Containers, the primary process will be:

 - Create a secure shared folder to host the FSLogix Containers